hiyouga/LLaMA-Factory/data/README.md

 - [Example dataset](mllm_demo.json)

 Multimodal datasets require a `images` column containing the paths to the input images.
-Currently we only support one image.

 ```json
 [